Pluto

 None of these substances appeared on the product labels.

-Poor quality control means a manufacturer accidentally allows contamination or gets amounts wrong during production.
-The intent was to produce what the label claims, but execution failed.
+Poor quality control means a manufacturer accidentally allows contamination or gets amounts wrong during production, where the intent was to produce what the label claims but execution failed.

 Intentional mislabeling occurs when brands knowingly add substances to products without listing them, often to create effects that drive repeat purchases.